tsherif/oFactory/README.md

 A simple, experimental JavaScript library for creating factories.

-Concepts and API heavily inspired by Eric Elliot's stampit library: https://github.com/dilvie/stampit
+Concepts and API heavily inspired by Eric Elliot's [stampit](https://github.com/dilvie/stampit) library.

 Essentially this is just an attempt to implement similar functionality using a simpler API and conceptual model.
 This library is thoroughly **untested**.
 Use at your own risk!